jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 [#fluxcapacitor]_

 For the most part, when events are entered into a classical Csound score, the start times are in global beats.
-Python Score changes with by introducing the cue() object, which is a Python context manager for moving the current postion in time in the score.
-All events entered into Python Score are relative the current positional value of the cue().
+PythonScore changes with by introducing the cue() object, which is a Python context manager for moving the current postion in time in the score.
+All events entered into PythonScore are relative the current positional value of the cue().

 ::